emirozer/fake2db/README.md

 *--port* argument is OPTIONAL.
 Port to use for database connection.
 Not used for sqlite.

+*--username* argument is OPTIONAL.
+Username for the databse user.

 *--password* argument is OPTIONAL.
-Password for root.
-Only supported for mysql.
+Password for database user.
+Only supported for mysql & postgresql.

 > fake2db --rows 200 --db sqlite
 <br>